How to Ping Specific Port Numbers in Linux [3 Easy Methods]

 TL;DR

-To ping specific port numbers in Linux, you can try these three methods:
+To ping specific port Linux, you can try these methods:

-Discover step-by-step methods to ping specific port numbers in Linux and common errors with possible solutions in the guide below.
+Discover step-by-step methods to ping specific port Linux and common errors with possible solutions in the guide below.

 1. Open the Terminal application.